Money advice

 Disability benefits

 We can advise and support you with claims for Disability Living Allowance, Personal Independence Payments, and Attendance Allowance.
-If you would like to check if you are entitled, please contact us.
+This also includes assistance with Mandatory Reconsideration’s and Appeals if applicable.
+If you would like more information on these benefits or on the appeal process, please contact us.

-All claims for Council Tax reduction have to be made online, through the website of your local authority.
-It is important that you do this if you have claimed Universal Credit as U.C will not pay your Council Tax.
+All claims for Council Tax reduction must be made online, through the website of your local authority.
+It is important that you do this if you have claimed Universal Credit as U.C. will not pay your Council Tax.
+You can also claim discounts for the only adult in the property and having students living away at university.

 Grants

-There are many charities and grants available depending on where you live, your personal circumstances, what your occupation is or was, and if you were once in any of the British Forces.
+There are many charities and grants available depending on where you live, your personal circumstances, what your occupation is or was, and if you or your partners were once in any of the British Armed Forces.
 We can signpost or refer to any organisation that we think might be able to help you.

 Loan sharks